pantheon-systems/documentation/source/content/guides/wordpress-developer/06-wordpress-cron.md

 ## Manage WP-Cron Internally

-WP-Cron comes preconfigured and ready to run, so you don't need to do anything to enable it on your WordPress sites.
+WP-Cron comes pre-configured and ready to run, so you don't need to do anything to enable it on your WordPress sites.

 Several jobs are automatically configured during the installation of WordPress.
 Use a few simple commands from the command line, or one of several plugins, to find the exact jobs that WP-Cron runs.